The Difference Between Active and Passive Fire Protection

 Comparison of Functions and Mechanisms

 Active fire protection uses systems that jump into action when there’s a fire.
-They might use water, gas, alarms, or even just movement to fight the fire.
-Usual suspects: fire alarms, sprinklers, fire suppression systems and extinguishers.
+They might use water, gas, inert gases, alarms, or even just movement to fight the fire.
+Usual suspects: fire alarms, sprinklers, water mist, fire suppression systems and extinguishers.

 Passive fire protection leans on materials and design to slow down fire and smoke.
-Unlike active stuff, these don’t “do” anything when a fire starts, they’re just there, working by splitting up the building with fire doors, walls, and floors.
+These materials are engineered to resist high temperatures and withstand high temperatures, maintaining their integrity during a fire.
+Unlike active stuff, these don’t “do” anything when a fire starts; they’re just there, working by splitting up the building with fire doors, walls, and floors.
+The effectiveness of passive systems is measured by their performance during fire exposure, ensuring containment and structural safety.

 We can compare these systems as follows: